taoensso/carmine/wiki/3-Message-queue.md

 - Messages are **handled once and only once**.
 - Messages are **handled in loose order** (exact order may be affected by the number of concurrent handler threads, and retry/backoff features, etc.).
 - Messages are **fault-tolerant** (preserved until acknowledged as handled).
-- Messages support optional per-message **de-duplication**, preventing the same message from being simultaneously queued more than once within a specifiable backoff period.
+- Messages support optional per-message **de-duplication**, preventing the same message from being simultaneously queued more than once within a configurable per-message backoff period.